 Contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are restricted by the donor for specific purposes are reported as contributions with donor restrictions that increases that net asset class.
-When donor restrictions expire, that is, when a time restriction ends and/or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions and grants received with donor restrictions that are met in the same reporting period are reported as without donor restrictions support and increase net assets without donor restriction.
+When donor restrictions expire, that is, when a time restriction ends and/or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restriction.
+Contributions and grants received with donor restrictions that are met in the same reporting period are reported as without donor restrictions.